How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 7. FAQ: accordion with real questions

-8. Final CTA: specific and action-orientedThe key differences: a problem section before the solution, a single testimonial instead of a carousel, tabs instead of cards for technical content, two pricing tiers instead of three, and an FAQ section that AI tools rarely include.
+8. Final CTA: specific and action-orientedThe differences that matter: a problem section before the solution, one strong quote instead of a carousel, tabs instead of cards for technical content, two pricing tiers instead of three, and an FAQ that most AI tools never generate.

 The Full Scan